rockola/yle2m4v/README.md

 (c) 2015 Ola Rinta-Koski

 ## TODO
-- handle multiple subtitle languages (for now, none or 1 language assumed)
-- what to do if FLV/SUB/M4V file exists? clobber (like now), or not?
+- add -f (force) option to clobber existing FLV file
-- this functionality should really be part of yle-dl, so consider this a quick stopgap hack
+- this script's functionality should really be part of yle-dl, so consider this a quick stopgap hack